Mapping Needs to GCP Services

 - Create a design to comply with regulatory requirements

-If you're hosting a database on Compute Engine instances directly, then you'll have to configure backups and transaction logging yourself.
-For example, we have a Microsoft SQL Server in our payment processing environment, so we'll need to set up our own disaster recovery solution for it.
-Luckily, Google has a very detailed whitepaper on this topic.
-I'll give you the highlights.
+If you’re hosting a database on Compute Engine instances directly, then you’ll have to configure backups and transaction logging yourself.
+For example, suppose that instead of using Cloud SQL for SQL Server, we ran SQL Server on a Compute Engine instance.
+Then we’d need to set up our own disaster recovery solution for it.
+Luckily, Google has a very detailed white paper on this topic.
+I’ll give you the highlights.

 First, set up an automated task that copies the SQL Server database backups to Google Cloud Storage.
-This is where we'll finally need a service account, because instances can't write to Cloud Storage by default.
-The SQL Server instances need to have a service account with a storage object creator role.
-Another way to do it would be to set a Cloud Storage access scope for the instance.
-But service accounts are more flexible.
+This is where we would finally need a service account because instances can’t write to Cloud Storage by default.
+The SQL Server instances need to have a service account with the Storage Object Creator role.
+Another way to do it would be to set a Cloud Storage access scope for the instance, but service accounts are more flexible.

 As with everything, though, there are tradeoffs.
-If your SQL Server implementation is customized, then you'll have to weigh the benefits of fast recover time against the maintenance effort required to keep your custom image up-to-date.
+If your SQL Server implementation is customized, then you’ll have to weigh the benefits of fast recovery time against the maintenance effort required to keep your custom image up-to-date .
 If you have a very short RTO, then you may have no choice but to maintain a custom disk image.
-You might be able to use the maintenance required, though, by using a startup script to perform some of the customization.
-Since the startup script resides on either the Metadata Server or Cloud Storage, you can change it without having to create a new disk image.
+You might be able to ease the maintenance required, though, by using a startup script to perform some of the customization.
+Since the startup script resides on either the metadata server or Cloud Storage, you can change it without having to create a new disk image.

 The first way is to continuously replicate your database to an instance on Google Cloud.
-Then you'd set up a monitoring service that would watch for failures.
-In the event of a disaster, the monitoring service would trigger a spinup of an instance group and load balancer for the web tier of the application.
-The only part you would need to do manually is to change the DNS record to point to the load balancers IP address.
-You could use Cloud DNS, or another DNS service for this.
+Then you would set up a monitoring service that would watch for failures.
+In the event of a disaster, the monitoring service would trigger a spin-up of an instance group and load balancer for the web tier of the application.
+The only part you would need to do manually is to change the DNS record to point to the load balancer’s IP address.
+You could use Cloud DNS or another DNS service for this.

 To make this hybrid solution work, you would need to use a DNS service that supports weighted routing, so it could split incoming traffic between the two environments.
 In the event of a failure, you would need to disable DNS routing to the failed environment.